Siege of Ak-Mechet: Siege

 On July 2, Perovsky's detachment reached Ak-Mechet, and established a camp 3,600 feet from the fort.
 He accepted an invitation from fort commander Abd al-Wali to negotiate a peace, and departed with several members of his retinue.
 Upon Perovsky's arrival at the fort, Abd al-Wali ordered marksmen on the walls to "Fire in volleys!" at Perovsky.
 Perovsky and his retinue survived the ambush, though two of his horses were wounded.
 Nervous of a Kokandi attack, Perovsky ordered a forced march of the remaining troops, who arrived between July 3 and July 5.

 Evaluating that the 24 foot thick walls were unbreachable with his artillery, Perovsky ordered the construction of a mine into Ak-Mechet, the construction of zigzag trenches, and a bombardment of the fortress.
 From July 5 to July 8, Lieutenant General Stepan Khrulev directed the construction and movement of 5 batteries in a perimeter around the fort.
 Captain Alexey Maksheev noted that Khrulev's placement of the batteries meant they more often hit each other than the fortress.
-He thusly believed that they contributed little to the fortresses capture.
+He thusly believed that they contributed little to the fortress's capture.

 On July 18, Perovsky sent a letter to Abd al-Wali, demanding surrender and stating:

 Ak-Mechet is already taken, although you are inside it, and you cannot fail to perceive that without losing any of my men, I am in a position to destroy every one of you.

 The Russians have come hither not for a day, nor yet a year, but for ever.
 They will not retire.

 If you wish to live, ask for mercy; should you prefer to die in Ak-Mechet, you can do so; I am not pressed for time, and do not intend to hurry you.
 I here repeat that I do not come to offer you combat, but to thrash you until you open your gates.